CALIFORNIA EMPLOYER ADVISORY COUNCIL

 Without prejudice to these general powers, and subject to the same limitations, the Executive Board shall have the power to:

-b) Change the principal executive office or the principal business office in the State of California from one location to another; cause the corporation to be qualified to do business in any other state, territory, dependency, or country and conduct business within or outside the State of California; and designate any place within or outside the State of California for the holding of any members’ meeting or meetings, including General Business Meetings.
+b) Change the principal executive office or the principal business office in the State of California from one location to another; cause the organization to be qualified to do business in any other state, territory, dependency, or country and conduct business within or outside the State of California; and designate any place within or outside the State of California for the holding of any members’ meeting or meetings, including General Business Meetings.

 SECTION 3.
 Action without meeting